Christian Horner allegations timeline: How Red Bull chief became embroiled in scandal

 Christian Horner allegations timeline: How Red Bull team principal became embroiled in scandal

-Horner denies allegations of inappropriate behaviour made by a female colleague at Red Bull Racing
+Horner denied allegations of inappropriate behaviour made by a female colleague at Red Bull Racing

-The investigation into Red Bull F1 team principal Christian Horner has been “completed” and the outcome is set to be announced on Wednesday, ahead of the season-opening Bahrain Grand Prix.
+Christian Horner’s Formula One future is back in the spotlight after WhatsApp messages appearing to be sent by him have been leaked.

-Horner strongly denies allegations of “inappropriate behaviour” made by a female colleague, with his future as the longest-serving team principal in the sport hanging in the balance while an external lawyer analyses all the evidence.
+Horner was cleared to remain in his role as Red Bull F1 team principal after an investigation into allegations of “inappropriate behaviour” made by a female colleague were dismissed.

 Here is a timeline of how the allegations have played out.